-In a media landscape hyper-saturated with advertisements, it is crucial for retail brands to break through the clutter and stand out from their competition.
+In a media landscape hyper-saturated with advertisements, it is crucial for brands to break through the clutter and stand out from their competition.
 But how can they accomplish such a daunting task?

-It is all about building a relationship with your audience that inspires trust and loyalty, not just pushing products or services on them.
-Good content marketing can build your brand's image and convey personality without being pushy or overtly promotional.
+It is all about building a relationship with your audience that inspires trust and loyalty, encourages interaction and offers information, as opposed to simply pushing products or services on them.
+Good content marketing can build your brand's image and convey personality without being aggressive or overly promotional.

 Even if your blog posts or videos do not immediately lead to a sale, quality content builds warm traffic that you can remarket to later.
 Businesses with strong content efforts drive higher conversion rates over time — up to 6 times higher than non-content marketing competition.

-Once you know who they are, you can determine what to do to grab their attention.
+Once you know who they are, you can determine what to do to grab their attention as well as what platforms will be most effective.
 Will they be more likely to read a blog, watch a video or interact with you on Facebook Live?